 To maximize the amount of tender white flesh on the shafts, you will need to blanch them.
 You can do this by either:

-- Planting in a furrow.
-When transplanting, dig a 6" furrow.
+- When you're planting in a furrow: While transplanting, dig a 6" furrow.
 Place the transplants in the bottom of the furrow and add just enough soil to cover the roots.
 Continue filling the furrow with soil, as the leeks grow, until the soil line is level with the garden soil.

 - Planting the leeks at soil level and mounding soil or straw at the base of the plants, as they grow.